syncfusion-content/flutter-docs/Flutter/range-selector/accessibility.md

 ## Large fonts

-The font size of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) can be automatically scaled based on the device settings.
-Also, you can change the font size of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) elements using the following API's:
+The font size of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) will be automatically scaled based on the device settings.
+Also, you can change the font size of the [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) elements using the following APIs:

 * [`Label style`](https://help.syncfusion.com/flutter/range-selector/labels-and-divisor#label-style)
 * [`Tooltip label style`](https://help.syncfusion.com/flutter/range-selector/tooltip#tooltip-label-style)

-## Easily touch targets
+## Easier touch targets

 The [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) has touch target as 48 * 48 as per the standard for all the elements.